Navigation

 Solutions

-The Federal Ministry of Finance advocates a number of measures to help heavily indebted countries find a way out of their financial distress.
+The German Federal Ministry of Finance supports a number of measures to help heavily indebted countries find a way out of their financial distress.

-• During Germany’s G7 presidency, the Finance Ministry is supporting efforts to improve and expedite the implementation of the Common Framework for Debt Treatments.
+• The Finance Ministry backs efforts to improve and expedite the implementation of the Common Framework for Debt Treatments.

 • Germany also advocates and promotes creditor coordination for highly indebted countries that need to restructure their debt but are not participants in the Common Framework.

-• To ensure that distressed countries can be assisted in an effective and sustainable way, the Finance Ministry is also calling for improvements in the collection and dissemination of debt data in order to enhance debt transparency.
+• To ensure that distressed countries can be assisted in an effective and sustainable way, the Finance Ministry is also working towards improvements in the collection and dissemination of debt data in order to enhance debt transparency.

 Graphic: Common Framework debt strategy BildVergroessern